-Most diamond rings use a prong-based mount, and the number of prongs varies depending on the jeweller’s design aesthetic.
+Most diamond rings use a claw-based mount, and the number of claws varies depending on the jeweller’s design aesthetic.
 Essentially, the diamond is held securely by bent pieces of metal that grip onto the diamond’s girdle.

-It’s not always easy to tell if your prongs are wearing out, and this is a significant problem as diamonds can slip out and go missing without warning.
-You can check for loose prongs by gently tapping on the stone with your fingernail.
+It’s not always easy to tell if your claws are wearing out, and this is a significant problem as diamonds can slip out and go missing without warning.
+You can check for loose claws by gently tapping on the stone with your fingernail.
 If you notice any movement or hear any unsettling sounds, take your ring to a trusted jeweller right away.